onehashai/onehash-connect/help/import-your-settings.md

 1. Follow the instructions for [joining a Connect organization](/help/join-a-connect-organization).

-1. From the dropdown list under **Import settings from an existing Zulip account**, select the account from which you would like to import your settings.
+1. From the dropdown list under **Import settings from an existing OneHash Connect account**, select the account from which you would like to import your settings.

 1. Complete the registration form, and click **Sign up**.